irata-gmbh/vscode-time-tracking/README.md

 - **Session Notes**: Attach notes to your time tracking sessions for later reference
 - **Project Statistics**: See time spent per project and per category
 - **Status Bar Integration**: Shows current tracking status and elapsed time in the status bar
+- **SQLite Storage**: Stores time tracking data in a SQLite database for better performance and reliability

 ## Usage